 If you have your entire thyroid gland removed then you will absolutely need to be on thyroid medication for life.

 If you have only part of your thyroid gland removed then you may not be required to be on medication for life.

 If you are considering undergoing thyroid surgery then make sure that you explore all of the options available to you.

-Thyroid surgery is usually a very well tolerated procedure, but the act of taking out an organ which produces hormones can sometimes be difficult on the body.
+Thyroid surgery is usually a very well-tolerated procedure, but the act of taking out an organ that produces hormones can sometimes be difficult on the body.

 In some situations, such as thyroid cancer, the procedure must be done.

 But in other situations, you may have alternative options.